arcadon42/Get_next_line/README.md

     6. Error Handling: You've also noted that if there are issues with parameters (like BUFFER_SIZE being <= 0) or if memory allocation fails at any point, you free the allocated memory and return -1 to indicate an error.

+Helper functions used:

+1. ft_strlen: Calculates the length of a string.
+2. ft_strchr: Searches for a character in a string.
+3. ft_strjoin: Concatenates two strings.
+4. ft_get_line: Extracts a line from the 'rest'.
+5. ft_new_left_str: Creates a new 'rest' after extracting a line.

 ## 🛠️ Use